Poetry Society of America: Pulitzer Prize

 The Poetry Society was instrumental in the establishment of a Pulitzer Prize for Poetry.
 In 1917, after the first Pulitzer prizes were awarded, Society member Edward J. Wheeler petitioned the President of Columbia University to include poetry as an award category.
 After receiving a reply from the President that there had been no funds allocated to award a prize in poetry, Wheeler secured $500 on behalf of the Society from a New York City art patron in order to establish the prize.
 The Poetry Society continued to provide this support until 1922 when Columbia University as well as the Pulitzer Board, voted to regularize a Pulitzer Prize in Poetry.

-Awards
+Awards given by the Poetry Society of America

 In 1915 the Society began conferring awards honoring innovation and mastery of the form by emerging and established American poets.